okohll/abdocs/content/docs/integrations/creating-user-accounts.md

 ---
 Normally, a user account can only be created by a system administrator - see [adding a user]({{<relref "/docs/security-and-compliance/security-features/users#adding-a-user">}}).

-However there's one special case in which the organisation runs a [multi-tenanted]({{<relref "/docs/security-and-compliance/security-features/roles#multi-tenanting">}}) agileBase account.
+However there's one special case in which the organisation runs a [multi-tenanted]({{<relref "/docs/security-and-compliance/security-features/roles#multi-tenanting">}}) Agilebase account.
 In that case, you can use an API call to create a new tenant in the account and new user(s) for that tenant.

 For example, imagine your organisation is a body for football clubs around the country, where each club was a tenant, i.e. each club had users who could log in, but only see data from their own club.
 In that case, the user creation API could be called to
 1) create a new club